 Flows involving solid particulates are ubiquitous in nature and industry alike.
 Such flows are found in pharmaceutical production, the chemical industry, the food and agricultural industries, energy production and the environment.
 Many unsolved problems remain, however.
 For example, the rejection rate by US pharmaceutical manufacturers is around 5% with the cost of losing a single batch of medication ranging from £50,000 to £500,000.
 In order to be able to solve such problems, granular flows need to be understood so that their behaviour can be controlled and predicted.

-Themes will include dense granular flow, biological systems, self-propelled particles and geological flows, exploring new developments in theoretical analysis and experimental techniques.
-All attendees will be provided with an opportunity to present recent work and there will be substantial time for discussion, both during the workshop and during the evening!
-Postgraduate and PhD students are particularly welcomed and oral presentations will reflect the breadth of the field.
+Themes were to include dense granular flow, biological systems, self-propelled particles and geological flows, exploring new developments in theoretical analysis and experimental techniques.
+Contributors were provided with an opportunity to present recent work and there will be substantial time for discussion, both during the workshop and during the evening!
+Postgraduate and PhD students were particularly welcomed and oral presentations reflected the breadth of the field.